 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Disney's given their beloved animated films the live-action treatment for a while now, and their upcoming release of The Little Mermaid will be nothing short of epic.
-The original Little Mermaid was actually part of Disney's Renaissance, which birthed iconic animated films like Aladdin and The Lion King (which also turned live-action in 2019).
-Just like Princess Ariel can't wait to swap her mermaid fin for some human legs, we’re already getting excited to see the live-action rendition of this classic come to life.
+Disney’s given their beloved animated films the live-action treatment for a while now, and their upcoming release of The Little Mermaid will be nothing short of epic.
+The original Little Mermaid was actually part of Disney’s Renaissance, which birthed iconic animated films like Aladdin and The Lion King (which also turned live-action in 2019).
+Just like Princess Ariel cannot wait to swap her mermaid fin for some human legs, we’re already getting excited to see the live-action rendition of this classic come to life.